Poulsard: Viticulture

 The Poulsard vine tends to buds early, which makes it prone to the viticultural hazard of early spring time frost.
 In some vintages, coulure can set in and affect yields (which are usually very low to begin with).
-Additionally the vine is very susceptible to various grape diseases including downey mildew, grey rot and oidium.
+Additionally the vine is very susceptible to various grape diseases including downy mildew, grey rot and oidium.
 These issues, coupled with its low phenolics and coloring pigments, have contributed to the grape's decline in overall plantings, though it still maintains its presence in Jura.

 Historically, Poulsard has been used in eastern France as a table grape but its thin skin has made transport of the grape beyond local villages difficult.

 Clones

 Over the centuries the Poulsard grape has developed a number of mutations that have allowed clones of the variety to emerge.
 In addition to the light red-berried form that is most commonly found, there is a completely white-skin and separate pink-skinned variety of Poulsard as well as deeply aromatic, darker skin variety musqué clone.